HybridRobotics/car-racing/README.md

 | `plotting` | action | `store_true` | save plotting if true |
 | `animation` | action | `store_true` | save animation if true |

+Currently, path planner and trajecotry planner are available for the overtaking maneuver.
+Changing the varibale `self.path_planner` in `base.py` to `True` allows the controller to simulate with path planner,

 ### Realtime